intel-analytics/ipex-llm/python/llm/example/GPU/QLoRA-FineTuning/alpaca-qlora/README.md

   Please try `sudo apt install level-zero-dev` to fix it.

 - If you fail to finetune as out of GPU memory:

-  You can enable gradient checkpoint first by adding `--gradient_checkpointing True` in your script, which is a efficient memory saving method of training.
+  You can enable gradient checkpoint first by adding `--gradient_checkpointing True` in your script, which is an efficient memory saving method of training.